CalvinOberm/UW-Parkside/README.md

-# Canvas
+# UW-Parkside
-Some random scripts for enumerating and using canvas via the Canvas API
+Some miscellaneous resources from my time at University of Wisconsin-Parkside